HuangLab-SYSU/brokerchain-academic/README.md

 ![RunBrokerChain11](images/img_11.png)

 The Account box displays your account address and balance.
-Your account comes from block rewards and can be used for gas consumption when calling smart contracts.
+Block rewards fund your account and can be used to cover gas consumption when calling smart contracts.

 ![RunBrokerChain12](images/img_12.png)

 ## Deploy Smart Contracts

-Select Custom in the GAS LIMITED option and enter 600000 (if the Gas Limit is too low, deploying the contract may fail), then click the Deploy button to deploy the smart contract.
+Select "Custom" in the GAS LIMITED option and enter 600000 (if the Gas Limit is too low, deploying the contract may fail).
+Then, click the Deploy button to deploy the smart contract.
 After successful deployment, the contract's address is displayed in the Deploy Contracts section below.

 ![RunBrokerChain13](images/img_13.png)

 ## Invoke a Smart Contract

 Click on the contract's function in Deploy Contracts to invoke the smart contract.
-After a successful invoke, the console displays relevant information about the invoke, such as status, transaction hash, block hash, consumption of GAS, etc.
+After a successful invocation, the console displays relevant information about the invocation, such as status, transaction hash, block hash, and consumption of gas, among other details.

 ![RunBrokerChain14](images/img_14.png)